Information on financial assistance or your application for assistance

 - get information on programs;

-- apply for the Social Assistance Program, the Social Solidarity Program or the Aim for Employment Program;
+- submit an application under the Social Assistance Program, the Social Solidarity Program or the Aim for Employment Program;

 - have someone of your choice accompany you in your application.